Youth suicide: Previous exposure, attempts, and age impacting youth suicide

 Exposure to suicide, previous attempts of suicide, and age are some of the most influential factors of young individuals and their probability of dying by suicide.
 Adolescent exposure to suicide through classmates has caused researchers to hypothesize suicide as a contagion.
-They note how a child's exposure to suicide predicts suicide ideation and attempts.
+They note how a child's exposure to suicide predicts suicidal ideation and attempts.
 Previous exposure to suicide through parental attempts have also been found to have a 3.5% increase in a youth's probability of having suicidal thoughts, with a 2.6% increased chance of them attempting suicide.
 Aggression in families and its transference can be one of the main causes of transmission of suicidal tendencies in families.

 Previous attempts of suicide also play a major role in a youth attempting suicide again.
 On average, it has been recorded that the follow-up period for suicide-attempters was 3.88 years.
 Evidence shows those most at risk for suicide are those who previously attempted suicide, with research showing that they can have anywhere from a 40 to over a 100 times higher chance of dying by suicide compared to the general population.

 On average, it has been recorded that the follow-up period for suicide-attempters was 3.88 years.
 Evidence shows those most at risk for suicide are those who previously attempted suicide, with research showing that they can have anywhere from a 40 to over a 100 times higher chance of dying by suicide compared to the general population.